ingo/ingo.github.io/_recipes/cheaters_pickles.md

 category: Sides
 description: Quick and easy pickles that come together fast, with a shock from ice cubes and a touch of sugar helping them move from raw to something between a pickle and a refreshing salad in just about a half-hour.
-These quick refrigerator pickles allow you to enjoy crunchy pickled vegetables in under 30 minutes.
-Raw vegetables are tossed with vinegar, sugar, and fragrant spices, then shocked in an ice bath to quick-pickle them.
-The end result lands somewhere between a fresh salad and a fully pickled pickle.
-A perfect way to use up garden vegetables.
 image: cheaters_pickles.jpg
 original_title: "Cheater\u2019s Pickles"
 size: 6-8 servings